There’s nothing like a batch of warm, homemade cookies, straight out of the oven.

 Cookies were probably one of the first things that I ever baked, starting at a young age when my mom needed to pull a kitchen chair up to the counter for me so I could reach above the rim of the mixing bowl.

-And through years of trial and error – in my own kitchen at home, during Christmas cookie baking marathons at my aunt’s house, and working in cafe kitchens – I learned some tips that will help you to make the perfect sweet treats every time.
+And through years of trial and error – in my own kitchen at home, during Christmas every year for epic cookie baking marathons at my aunt’s house, and working in cafe kitchens – I learned some tips that will help you to make the perfect sweet treats every time.

 You may have heard some of this information before, but maybe some of my advice will surprise you.
 If you use these tips, I promise your results will be delicious.